dane1up/ProxyService/README.md

 - Fork this repository to your repository.
 You may name it whatever you like.
 - Create a Heroku account here: https://signup.heroku.com.
 Make sure to verify your email and set a password.
 If you already have a Heroku account, log into it.
 - Copy and paste this link into your browser https://heroku.com/deploy?template=https://github.com/YOUR-GITHUB-NAME-HERE/YOUR-FORK-NAME-HERE (do not press enter yet)
 -  change `YOUR-GITHUB-NAME-HERE` to the name of your GitHub account, and `YOUR-FORK-NAME-HERE` to the name of your forked repository.
+Then enter the website.
 - Type in whatever name you want.
 - Click "Deploy app".
 Don't touch any of the variables unless you know what you're doing.
 - Click view and copy the URL.